Ashley’s Philosophy

 Ashley’s program is built on a careful integration of high quality horsemanship, classical equitation, and a deep understanding how how horses are physically designed to move.
 Horses that are physically balanced and calm are horses that will be truly willing, confident, and sound long into their careers.
 The “type” of riding that someone wants to do does not matter as much to Ashley as the foundation on which everything is built.
 Good horsemanship transcends specific disciplines, and we can achieve so much with our horses when we build a solid foundation.

 Ashley earned a BS from Washington State University in Psychology, and went on to graduate with an Education Specialist degree in School Psychology from Central Washington University in 2019.
-She currently practice as a School Psychologist, supporting young children and adolescents in school.
+She currently practices as a School Psychologist, supporting young children and adolescents in school.
 Ashley has been publicly teaching riding lessons since 2017, and she is dedicated to connecting her background in psychology and her passion for horses to help people gain a better understanding of how to build meaningful relationships with their horses, where people truly feel what it means to lead, guide, and support the horse.

-Ashley is dedicated to learning, deep self-reflection, and I considers herself a student first.
+Ashley is dedicated to learning, deep self-reflection, and considers herself a student first.
 Ashley believes that the more knowledge we gain, the more there is to learn, and she is always searching for a deeper understanding of quality horsemanship that benefits the horse first.